Xyber-Labs/mcp-servers/mcp-server-twitter-apify/README.md

 2. Check cache → If valid and not expired, return cached results
 3. If cache miss → Call Apify API
 4. Save results → Store tweets/authors in Postgres with TTL
-5. Return results → Serve to API/CLI
+5. Return results → Serve to API

 ## Database Schema